Design & Technology June 05, 2020

 - Data history and backup: Once your end-users start using the CMS, you may run into a situation where critical data is deleted or overwritten, and you need to get it back.
 A headless CMS will generally allow for a smooth data object audit.
 See who destroyed the data so they can get a slap on the wrists while you restore any lost values in just a few clicks.
 No need to fumble around with days old database backups that will restore your data to an ancient version only to restore one critical piece of information.

-- Cloud: Headless CMS lives in the magical internet place called the Cloud™… meaning that it is a server which is available to you and your end-users 24 hours a day/7 days a week.
-All the tools that you will need to access it and edit the data is a simple web browser.
+- Cloud: Headless content management systems are cloud-based, meaning that it is a server which is available to you and your end-users 24 hours a day/7 days a week.
+The only tool that you will need to access it and edit the data is a simple web browser.
 No specialised tools required for you or the end users.

 Headless vs. classic CMS